-The LED is so dim that it's only helpful in pitch dark, and then only at close range.
+The LED is so dim that it's only helpful for photography in pitch black, and then only at close range.

 Today's 600EX-RT is a huge, more complicated and more difficult-to-use flash.
 I don't want one, but if you're the sort of geek who gets excited by being able to update a flash's firmware yourself, it could be for you.